 Like other developed countries, U.S. society has directed its government to provide assistance to its neediest individuals.
 The U.S. now has an extensive array of government benefit programs that aim to help those in need.
-In this chapter we review the U.S. benefit system and show its impact on the low income population, where it should be expected to have reduced poverty and near-poverty rates.
-We break our general question into three separate subquestions.
-One question is how extensive the U.S. system of benefit programs actually is.
+In this chapter, we review the U.S. benefit system and show its impact on the low income population, where it should be expected to have reduced poverty and near-poverty rates.
+We examine three broad questions, each with a set of subquestions.
+One question is whether the U.S. system of benefit programs is actually as extensive as commonly thought.
 Does it cover all those in need?
 Has assistance to those in need increased or decreased over time?
 Has assistance increased over time for some groups relative to others?
 A second question is whether the system of programs has achieved its direct goal, namely, whether the system has reduced rates of poverty and near-poverty, which we assess by comparing observed family incomes excluding government benefits to those incomes after including benefits.
 Does the system have similar effects on deep poverty and near-poverty?
 Have some programs been more important than others in poverty reduction?
 Are the poverty rates of some demographic groups lowered more than others?
 Do recent proposed improvements in the definition of the poverty line make a difference to the answer?
 A third question is whether the programs developed by the government have had unintended behavioral consequences that detract from whatever success in reducing poverty they may have had.
 Have the programs reduced work, saving, or human capital investment?
 If so, should the poverty-reducing impacts be recomputed to take into account the income-reducing side effects of the benefit system?
 Does this make a difference to our findings on the poverty impacts of the system?

-Our review covers the two main types of assistance programs in the US: means-tested programs and social insurance programs.
+Our review covers the two main types of assistance programs in the U.S.: means-tested programs and social insurance programs.
 Means-tested programs provide benefits to those with low income or assets and hence directly aim to help those in most need.
 Social insurance programs provide benefits to the population as a whole and are intended to insure individuals against the risk of unemployment, disability, and old age and inability to work.
-While not directly aimed at helping those in most need, the social insurance programs in the US have a major impact on poverty because of their large scale.
-The leading means-tested programs are the Temporary Assistance for Needy Families program, the Supplemental Nutrition Assistance Program, Supplemental Security Income, Medicaid, the Earned Income Tax Credit, and programs for assistance with housing, job training, and child care.
-The leading social insurance programs are the Social Security retirement program, Social Security Disability Insurance program, Unemployment Insurance, and Medicare.
+While not directly aimed at helping those in most need, the social insurance programs in the U.S. have a major impact on poverty because of their large scale.
+The leading means-tested programs are Temporary Assistance for Needy Families, the Supplemental Nutrition Assistance Program, Supplemental Security Income, Medicaid, the Earned Income Tax Credit, and programs for assistance with housing, job training, and child care.
+The leading social insurance programs are the Social Security retirement program, Social Security Disability Insurance program, Unemployment Insurance, Workers' Compensation, and Medicare.